(ITC) Computer Short Course Information Technology Certificate Training Course

 Assessment:

-- Show you can open a program and save a file; simple quiz on the operating system.
+- Demonstrate how to open a program and save a file

 - What software is (apps like games or Notepad).